eagle840/killercoda-labs/kong_apim/step1.md

 edit the /conf/kong.yaml

-WIP this config need work
+WIP this config need work, instead consider setting the values in compose-docker from 127.0.0.1 to 0.0.0.0

 ```
 admin_listen: